+In collaboration with the American Society for Engineering Education (ASEE) Ethics Division, and the Association for Practical and Professional Ethics (APPE), the National Academy of Engineering Online Ethics Center (OEC) is hosting a series of panel discussions on “Engineering Solutions for the Next Pandemic: Exploring Ethics Concerns.”
 We’ll explore how engineers might prepare for future pandemics, through new engineering solutions developed with the insight and knowledge gained during this current crisis.
 What will it take to develop future solutions that adhere to fundamental principles and codes of engineering ethics?
 What can we learn from this situation that can inform engineering education?

 June 24, 1:00-2:15PM (Eastern)

-Register in advance for this webinar: https://nasem.zoom.us/webinar/register/WN_OGFctPz6SfawpRFl8F5hwQ
+Register in advance for this webinar (required):

 We have had pandemics in the past yet we were not prepared for Covid-19.
 Solutions are being sought with a sense of urgency.
 For example, human challenge testing will accelerate the vaccination development process.
 But who are the test subjects to be?
 At what cost to them is their volunteerism?
-Testing schemes suggest a solution is needed quickly, but is it right to put risk assessments on the volunteers to evaluate?
+Testing schemes suggests a solution is needed quickly, but is it right to put risk assessments on the volunteers to evaluate?
 Short of a vaccine, the “controlled avalanche” approach is proposed to gain herd immunity.
-Given the need to find solutions quickly, must ethics be compromised?
+Given the need to find solutions quickly, must ethics must be compromised?
 Such alterations to ethics could have profound implications for engineering practice in terms of R&D supply chains, manufacturing, and production.

-- Peter Schwartz, Director for Bioethics, Indiana School of Medicine
+Peter Schwartz, Director for Bioethics, Indiana School of Medicine

-- Ezequiel Garfinkel, Global Head Ethics, Risk & Compliance, Novartis Research & Development
+Ezequiel Garfinkel, Global Head Ethics, Risk & Compliance, Novartis Research & Development

 David Allison (NAM), Dean & Provost Professor, Indiana University School of Public Health-Bloomington

-- Arthur Caplan, William F and Virginia Connolly Mitty Professor, Founding Head, Division of Medical Ethics, NYU School of Medicine
+Arthur Caplan, William F and Virginia Connolly Mitty Professor, Founding Head, Division of Medical Ethics, NYU School of Medicine

-- Stephanie Bird, Founding Editor, Science and Engineering Ethics
+Stephanie Bird, Founding Editor, Science and Engineering Ethics

-June 26, 1:00-2:00PM (Eastern)
+June 26th 4:00-5:15PM (Eastern)

 Racial and social-economic dynamics have become a salient aspect of ethics in our collective response to the pandemic so far.
 In addition to blatant disparities in poor health outcomes, are social matters such as the high percentage of people of color on the service frontline, and lack of access to the internet where teaching online is presumed as a way to continue education.
 Could engineers have seen this coming?
 Do engineers have a role to play in avoiding the stark social and racial disparities of pandemics such as Covid-19?
 In anticipation of future pandemics, what engineering solutions might be brought to bear to address and prevent these kinds of discrepancies, and the associated injustices, for Black, Hispanic and Indigenous Americans?
-Some would argue for the importance of engaging vulnerable communities in engineering solutions.
-And that the history of socio-technical systems ought to inform engineering solutions.
+Some would argue for the importance of engaging vulnerable communities in engineering solutions, and that the history of socio-technical systems ought to inform engineering solutions.

-- Cato T. Laurencin, University Professor, Albert and Wilda Van Dusen Distinguished Professor of Orthopaedic Surgery, University of Connecticut; Director, The Raymond and Beverly Sackler Center for Biomedical, Biological, Physical and Engineering Sciences; Chief Executive Officer, The Connecticut Convergence Institute for Translation in Regenerative Engineering
+Cato T. Laurencin, University Professor, Albert and Wilda Van Dusen Distinguished Professor of Orthopaedic Surgery, University of Connecticut; Director, The Raymond and Beverly Sackler Center for Biomedical, Biological, Physical and Engineering Sciences; Chief Executive Officer, The Connecticut Convergence Institute for Translation in Regenerative Engineering

 Lisa M. Lee, Associate Vice President for Scholarly Integrity and Research Compliance, Research Professor, Department of Population Health Sciences, Virginia Tech.
-Formerly: Inaugural Chief of Bioethics, Walter Reed Army Institute of Research & Executive Director of the Presidential Bioethics Commission
+Formerly: Inaugural Chief of Bioethics, Walter Reed Army Institute of Research & Executive Director of the Presidential Bioethics Commission.

-- Monica Peek, Associate Professor of Medicine, University of Chicago & Associate Director, Chicago Center for Diabetes Translational Research
+Dr. Monica Peek, Associate Professor of Medicine, University of Chicago & Associate Director, Chicago Center for Diabetes Translational Research

-- C.K.
+C.K.
 Gunsalas, Director, National Center for Professional and Research Ethics, University of Illinois Urbana-Champaign & Research Professor in the Coordinated Science Laboratory and Professor Emerita in the College of Business